Agent Shells

 --features shells or --features full

-{ "command": "bash", "cwd": "/home/user/project", "env": { "RUST_LOG": "debug" }, "title": "test-runner"}Returns a session_id you use in subsequent calls.
+{ "mode": "spawn", "command": "bash", "cwd": "/home/user/project", "env": { "RUST_LOG": "debug" }, "title": "test-runner"}Returns a session_id you use in subsequent calls.
 The session stays alive until you

-shell_kill it or it exits naturally.
+kill it (shell mode kill) or it exits naturally.

-{ "session_id": "abc123def456", "text": "cargo test --all", "no_enter": false}Set no_enter: true to send text without a newline, useful for interactive prompts.
+{ "mode": "send", "session_id": "abc123def456", "text": "cargo test --all", "no_enter": false}Set no_enter: true to send text without a newline, useful for interactive prompts.

-{ "session_id": "abc123def456", "lines": 50}Returns the visible output buffer.
+{ "mode": "capture", "session_id": "abc123def456", "lines": 50}Returns the visible output buffer.
 Useful for polling session status without waiting for it to finish.

-Section titled “shell_kill”Terminate a session.
+Section titled “shell mode kill”Terminate a session.

-{ "text": "echo 'ready'", "session_ids": [ "abc123def456", "def456ghi789" ]}Coordination
+{ "mode": "broadcast", "text": "echo 'ready'", "session_ids": [ "abc123def456", "def456ghi789" ]}Coordination

 Section titled “Coordination”A spawned session and the agent that started it can message each other over agent comms (see Agent comms).
 This lets orchestrating agents delegate long-running tasks (builds, tests, deploys) to background workers and check in on progress asynchronously.